monkmakes/mm_wlan/README.md

 app.run(port=80)
 ```

-Make sure that both microdot.py and mm_wlan.py are copied onto your Pico and then change **ssid** and **password** before you run hello.py.
+Make sure that both microdot.py and mm_wlan.py are copied onto your Pico W and then change **ssid** and **password** before you run hello.py.
 You should see something like this in your Shell.
 Progress is marked by dots until a connection is made or it gives up.
 ```
 MicroPython v1.19.1 on 2022-08-11; Raspberry Pi Pico W with RP2040 Type "help()" for more information.